-- Check your inhalers a couple of weeks before you go away.
-Make sure they're working and aren't about to run out.
-You still have time to get a new prescription if you need one.
+- Check your inhalers aren't about to run out.
+If you do this a couple of weeks before you go away you'll have time to get a new prescription if you need one.

-- Read through your written asthma action plan so you know what to do if your symptoms get worse.
-Even better, why not store a photo on your phone of the sections that tell you what to do if your symptoms start getting worse or you have an asthma attack?
+- Take a photo of your written asthma action plan so you know what to do if your symptoms get worse or you have an asthma attack while you're away.

-- Ask a friend who's going to the festival to be your asthma buddy.
-Have a frank chat with them about your asthma and how it affects you, and explain to them that they may need to help you take your reliever inhaler if you're struggling to breathe at any point.
-Forward them the photo of your asthma action plan so they know what to do if you have symptoms or start to experience an asthma attack.
+- Choose a friend to be your festival 'asthma buddy'.
+Tell them about your asthma and how it affects you.
+Let them know how they can help you if you're struggling to breathe.
+You could forward them a photo of your asthma action plan so they know what to do if you have symptoms or an asthma attack.

 When you get there

-- Keep your reliever inhaler (usually the blue one) with you at all times, in case you start to get symptoms.
-Make sure you've got clothes with pockets or a bag you can easily carry it around in, so you always have your inhaler close at hand.
+- Keep your reliever inhaler (usually blue) with you all the time, in case you start to get symptoms.
+Make sure you've got clothes with pockets, or a bag you can easily carry it in.

-- There can be little privacy when you're camping at a festival, but don't be embarrassed to use your inhaler in front of your friends.
-Remember it can help lower your risk of having asthma symptoms, which could spoil the whole festival experience.
+- There's not much privacy when you're camping at a festival, but don't be embarrassed to use your inhaler in front of your friends.
+The most important thing is that you're lowering your risk of asthma symptoms, and an asthma attack.

-- Read up on the links between asthma and recreational drugs.
-Drugs can trigger symptoms and their effects can be unpredictable, so know the facts.
+- Know the facts about asthma and recreational drugs.
+Drugs can trigger symptoms and their effects can be unpredictable.

-- Check out the locations of the first aid tents on the festival site.
-Take your asthma buddy with you so they know where to go to fetch medics if you need help.
-Just knowing where the first aid tents are can help you feel more confident.
+- Check where the first aid tents are on the festival site.
+Take your asthma buddy with you so they can quickly fetch a medic if you need help.

-- Make sure your asthma buddy and your other friends know where your reliever inhaler is in case they need to grab it for you in an emergency and tell them what to do if you have an asthma attack.
+- Make sure your asthma buddy and other friends know where your reliever inhaler is in case they need to grab it for you in an emergency.
+And let them know what to do if you have an asthma attack.

-- Never hesitate to get emergency help if you think your symptoms are getting worse.
-Don't worry about making a fuss - it's far better to get checked out than to end up having an asthma attack.
+- Don't hold back from getting help if you think your symptoms are getting worse - it's far better to get checked out than to end up having an asthma attack.